NetworkBlockDevice/nbd/doc/proto.md

     intervening time the client has negotiated other options.
-    The values of the transmission flags MAY differ from what was sent earlier in response to an earlier `NBD_OPT_INFO` (if any), and/or the server may fail the request, based on other options that were negotiated in the meantime.
+    The values of the transmission flags MAY differ from what was sent earlier in response to an earlier `NBD_OPT_INFO` (if any), and/or the server MAY fail the request, based on other options that were negotiated in the meantime.

     For backwards compatibility, clients should be prepared to also